d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Linking notes] See section 7

+7.3 Insert link to file with signature ──────────────────────────────────────

+  The command `denote-link-with-signature' prompts for a file among those that contain a `==SIGNATURE' and inserts a link to it.
+The description of the link includes the text of the signature and that of the file’s title, if any.
+For example, a link to the following file:

+  ┌────
+  │ 20230925T144303==abc--my-first-signature-note__denote_testing.txt
+  └────

+  will get this link: `[[denote:20230925T144303][abc My first signature note]]'.

+  For more advanced uses, refer to the doc string of the `denote-link' function.

-7.3 Insert links, but only those missing from current buffer ────────────────────────────────────────────────────────────
+7.4 Insert links, but only those missing from current buffer ────────────────────────────────────────────────────────────

   As a variation on the `denote-add-links' command, one may wish to only